pluralsight/guides/published/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 Let's take a look at what is going on above.

 First, we grab the video element from the DOM.
 Then, we establish the functions to select a username and call someone else.
-The phone is established by providing your PubNub keys.
+The phone is established by providing your PubNub keys, which you can acquire by creating a free account on PubNub and going to your settings page.
 Then, callbacks are attached to the phone so that it can append a video feed when it receives a call and remove it once the call is ended.
 Making the call itself is simply done by dialing with the username to call.
 Pretty cool!
 Deploy and test it out with friends.

 What use-cases can you think of for WebRTC?
 Post them below, along with any comments or feedback that you may have regarding this tutorial!